SimonJackson24/AMSLPR/docs/deployment/kubernetes_deployment.md

 # Kubernetes Deployment Guide

-This guide provides comprehensive instructions for deploying AMSLPR on Kubernetes clusters.
+This guide provides comprehensive instructions for deploying VisiGate on Kubernetes clusters.

 ## Prerequisites